Sydney Contemporary 2025

 b.
 1981, Sydney, Australia

-Lives and works on Gundungurra Country, Bundanoon, Southern Highlands, NSW
+Lives and works on Gundungurra Country, Bundanoon, Southern Highlands, NSW.

 Hannah Cooper uses traditional cloth-making techniques to produce woven paintings.
 Production of “ordinary” domestic textiles has heavily influenced Cooper’s artistic work, which plays with (and pushes against) the formal language of geometric abstraction and the structural and creative constraints of weaving.
 An over-under grid is the basis of all weaving - Cooper’s work is rooted in the ability to emphasise or distort that very simple structure: to stay firmly on the grid or move off it.